shakacode/style-guide-javascript/README.md

 2. Definitely follow the [AirBnb React Guide](https://github.com/airbnb/javascript/blob/master/react/README.md)

-# Exceptions:
+# Exceptions (React Guide only)

 ## Root Components
 [AirBnb on Root components](https://github.com/airbnb/javascript/blob/master/react/README.md#naming)

 > However, for root components of a directory, use index.jsx as the filename and use the directory name as the component name.

-We have scss + tests files in component directory, so now it looks like this:
+Along with React component we keep styles + tests files side by side in component directory, so it looks like this:

 ```
 MyComponent/